AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/low-level-settings.md

 #### Reconfigure Automatic proxy when network changes

-Enable this setting if you want the protection to restart to reconfigure the automatic proxy settings when the device connects to another network.
-The state of this setting affects operation only if the current routing mode is Automatic proxy.
+This option restarts protection to reconfigure the automatic proxy settings when the device connects to another network.
+It is only applied if *Automatic proxy* is selected in *Routing mode*.

 #### IPv6 filtering

-If enabled, AdGuard filters IPv6 networks if an IPv6 network interface is available.
+This option makes AdGuard filter IPv6 networks if an IPv6 network interface is available.

 #### IPv4 ranges excluded from filtering

-Filtering for IPv4 ranges, listed in this section, will be disabled.
+Filtering for IPv4 ranges listed in this section is disabled.

 #### IPv6 ranges excluded from filtering

-Filtering for IPv6 ranges, listed in this section, will be disabled.
+Filtering for IPv6 ranges listed in this section is disabled.

 #### TCP keepalive for outgoing sockets

-If enabled, AdGuard sends a keepalive probe after the specified time period to ensure that the TCP connection is alive.
-Here you can specify the TCP keepalive idle time before starting keepalive probes and time between keepalive probes for an unresponsive peer.
+This option makes AdGuard send a keepalive probe after the specified time period to ensure that the TCP connection is alive.
+Here you can specify the idle time before starting keepalive probes and time between keepalive probes for an unresponsive peer.

 After a system-defined number of unsuccessful attempts to get a response from the server, the system automatically closes the TCP connection.